Joe-Git-Corner/Nozzle-Design/README.md

 * Calculates pressure boundaries for different flow regimes.
 * Checks for the potential location of a normal shock within the nozzle based on the ambient pressure.
 * Determines the required exit area ratio (Ae/At) for optimal expansion to a specified ambient pressure.
-* Calculates the contour of an 80% Rao optimized bell nozzle for the determined area ratio.
+* Calculates the contour of an 80% Rao optimised bell nozzle for the determined area ratio.
 * Exports bell nozzle contour data to CSV.
 * Modular code structure for clarity and potential extension.